Dontcryx07/Valhalla/README.md

 Valhalla uses Qdrant Cloud (by default) as its long-term memory store.
 Each persona gets an isolated collection.
 At the end of each day, summaries, actions, and conversation highlights are archived there.
-If Qdrant is not connected the sim continues without any long term memory and the agents only rely on their current day context.
+If Qdrant is not connected the sim continues with a text based long term memory with simple keyword search.

 Add these to your `.env` to enable: